chevere/docs/architecture/development/system.md

 Packages and PECL provides the same convenience, but as packages are made for debian-based systems you should prefer PECL if you don't have a compatible system.

 ::: warning Packages vs PECL
-Note that packages not only contain the software, it could also trigger other effects in the system.
+Packages not only contain the software, it could also trigger other effects in the system.
 :::